BOS-Bae/Balance-indirect-reciprocity/README.md

 <img src="https://github.com/BOS-Bae/Balance-indirect-reciprocity/blob/main/fig/kagome_E.png" width="400" height="250"/>

-* Baxter_Wu.jl : code for checking if our result of Ising model on kagome lattice is correct.
+I conducted the finite size scaling for the Baxter-Wu model, and checked that our code identified the universality class of Baxter-Wu model properly.

 <img src="https://github.com/BOS-Bae/Balance-indirect-reciprocity/blob/main/fig/Baxter_Wu.png" width="400" height="250"/>

-We conducted the finite size scaling for the Baxter-Wu model, and checked that our code identified the universality class of Baxter-Wu model properly.

-Available functions for the codes are in 'MonteCarlo.jl' within same directory.

 The description of each directory in 'Agent_based_model' is below.